LAOLeary/GRainbow/README.md

 ## My First Game coded in Unity with C#
 ### End result of the Create With Code Unity course
 ----------------
 Here I've pasted the C# Scripts I used for my first ever game designed in Unity.
+All assets were freely available from the Unity Asset store, except for the V2 model which I modelled in Blender and have added here.